/*

 <<set $badchoices to $badchoices + 1>>

 You hold course.
 The datalink cell is updating at a two-to-six-minute latency; you know this because you checked the uplink time on the MFD when you set up.
 The cell drifts slowly east of you as predicted for the next fifteen minutes.
-Then the datalink updates and the cell — formerly yellow — is now red and has grown.
+Then the datalink updates, and the cell that was yellow is now red and has grown.

 You are still 22 miles from it.
 But the data is old and the gradient is steep.